 - Where a project takes a student off campus, requirements in the Off-campus Education Handbook must be followed.

 Special projects may be offered for 1, 2, 3, 4 or 5 credits at each course level, based on 25 hours of work per credit.
 Credits will be awarded for successful completion in any one semester, or full term, on approval of the principal.

-- Special projects courses accumulate credits at the same course level (e.g., 10, 20 or 30).
+- Special projects courses accumulate credits at the same course level (for example, 10, 20 or 30).
 For example, if a student completes Special Projects 10 for 2 credits and later completes a different project using Special Projects 10 for 1 credit, the transcript will display a total of 3 credits for Special Projects 10.
 Students can only earn a maximum of 5 accumulated credits at each level.

 - School authorities shall develop policies to ensure overall consistency and standardization of procedures governing special projects in their schools.
 Evaluation and reporting procedures should be included in a school authority’s policy.